lunant/jdoctest/docs/index.rst

     ... }
     54321

-These should be wrote in some docstring:
+It should be written in a docstring:

 .. sourcecode:: js

     /**:The subject of the docstring

-    It is a docstring.
-Here are testing examples:
+    Hello, You.
+I am a docstring.
+Here are some testable examples:

         >>> String( 12345 );
         '12345'